Office of the Superintendent of Financial Institutions

-This guideline sets out OSFI’s expectations with respect to the Own Risk and Solvency Assessment (ORSA) of federally regulated insurers (FRI or insurer).
+This guideline sets out OSFI's expectations with respect to the Own Risk and Solvency Assessment (ORSA) of federally regulated insurers (insurer)Footnote 1.

 The ORSA should reflect an insurer's own risk and solvency assessment.
 OSFI expects an insurer to have processes in place to conduct an ORSA that is proportionate to the nature, scale and complexity of its business and risk profile.